Lilian Odira: Biography

 She was subsequently named in the Kenyan team for the 800 metres at the 2025 World Athletics Championships in Tokyo, Japan.
 In Tokyo, she won her semifinal heat in 1:56.85 ahead of Switzerland’s Audrey Werro, before winning the final in a personal best time of 1:54.62 ahead of Georgia Hunter Bell and Keeley Hodgkinson with compatriot Sarah Moraa in fourth, in a race in which teammate Mary Moraa took the race out fast in the first 400 metres.
 Speaking after the race, Odira said that the Kenyans "worked as a team.
 We knew Mary was strong over 400 m, so she was to set the pace.
 From there, the best athlete would emerge".
 The time was the seventh all-time best performance and a championship record beating by 0.06sec the previous best set by Czech runner Jarmila Kratochvilova in 1983.

+In her first race since the world championships triumph, Odira was runner-up to Nigist Getachew in the women's 800m, having ran 1:59.15, at the Kip Keino Classic in April 2026.
+On 31 May, she placed third in 1:57.27 in the 800 metres at the 2026 Diamond League in Rabat.
+In June, she won the Kenyan national title over 800 metres for the third consecutive year.
+On 4 July, Odira won the 800 metres at the 2026 Prefontaine Classic in 1:56.19, winning ahead of Hodgkinson for her first Diamond League victory.
+On 31 July, she won the silver medal in the 800 metres at the 2026 Commonwealth Games in Glasgow, finishing behind Georgia Hunter Bell but 0.03 seconds ahead of Australian Sarah Billings.

 Personal life

 Odira moved to Nairobi in 2017 after leaving school.
 She has two sons, born in 2020 and 2023, who were aged four and two when she won the world championships 800 metres title in September 2025.